osmandapp/docs/content/osmand/map/interact-with-map.md

 ![Compass widget](/assets/images/widgets/compass_widget.png)

 Compass widget indicates how map is oriented on the device screen and top arrow / red arrow points where the north of map is located.
-It also shows the current **[Map orientation mode](/osmand/map/interact-with-map#map-orientation)**.
+It also shows the current Map orientation mode.
 Clicking on the compass will cycle through all Map orientation modes.

 **Configure visibility**